 In a bowl, mix flour, semolina, sugar, salt, baking powder & soda together.
 Sift once.
 Dump the sifted flour mix in a food processor fitted with the metal blade.
-Add the cumin seeds & butter cubes.
+Add the cumin seeds & cold butter cubes.
 Pulse for a minute or so till the butter becomes pea sized.

 Remove the metal blade and fit the dough blade into the jar.Add the oil.Start the processor and add cold milk 1 tbsp at a time till the dough just comes together.Stop.The dough might be slightly sticky but thats okay.

-Take out the dough, bring it together, divide into half portions and form into logs of each portion.
-Wrap the logs in a parchment sheets or cling films.
+Scoop out the dough, bring it together, don't knead and divide into two equal portions.
+Form logs with each portion.
+Wrap the logs in a parchment sheets or plastic cling films.
 Refrigerate for at least 30 minutes till firm and ready to be cut into slices.

 Preheat oven to 325F/ 165C.
 Line cookies sheet with parchment/ wax paper.
-You might need 2 baking sheets or you can bake in two batches.
+You might need 2 baking sheets or you can bake them in two batches.